mbrukman/why-svelte/readme.md

   and as they say, there's always a faster fish.
   If JSX resonates with you more strongly than Svelte's templates after giving both a fair shake, and you want something other than React or Vue, Solid is an intriguing project to consider.
-- some interesting new entrants to the same layer as SvelteKit and Next.js, but for the range of work I do, I'm very happy with SvelteKit.

 </blockquote>